atananetwork/hophacks-ethereum-workshop/README.md

 npm install -g ganache-cli
 npm install -g create-react-app
 ```
-### see the individual repos for setting up contract and frontend
+### see the individual repos for setting up contract dev and frontend